MiguelSombrero/fifteen-puzzle-solver/README.md

 ## Environment

-Application is developed and tested with MacOS and Java 1.8.0_161-b12 version.
+Application is developed and tested with MacOS and Java 8 (1.8.0_161-b12).